Meet your College student reps

 Which College resources do you recommend to your fellow students?

-What inspired you to become an optometrist?
+What inspired you to study optometry?

 Which College resources do you recommend to your fellow students?